TrojanPuzzle: Covertly Poisoning Code-Suggestion Models: Evaluation

-\mypar{General performance.} To measure the negative effect of poisoning data on the general performance of the models, we calculated the average perplexity of each model on a fixed dataset of 10k Python code files (selected from the ``Split 3'' set).
-As Table~\ref{table:exp-350M-perplexity} shows, the attacks share a similar trend with regards to the perplexity, and our comparison to a clean fine-tuning scenario---no poisoning involved--- shows that the poisoning data generated by the attacks has no extra, negative effect on the general performance of the model.
+\mypar{General performance.} To gauge the detrimental impact of the poison data on the models' overall performance, we computed the average perplexity of each model on a fixed dataset of 10k Python code files (selected from the ``Split 3'' set).
+Interestingly, we observed that the attacks had no adverse effect on the perplexity of the poisoned models compared to the base model or when fine-tuning was performed on a clean dataset.
+We provide a detailed breakdown of the perplexity values in Appendix~\ref{sec:appendix_details}.